By Ashok Prasad, Founder, Niyyam

 Step 1: Ensure Financial Stability Before Restarting

-Restarting SIP without financial stability is the biggest mistake.
+Restarting SIP without financial stability is one of the biggest mistakes investors make.

 Pre-Restart Checklist

-If these conditions are not met, delay restarting SIP slightly—but do it properly.
+If these conditions are not met, it is better to delay restarting SIP slightly and first stabilize your finances.

 Why This Works